Dipo-Jaiye/ZuriTasks/README.md

 # Zuri Tasks
 ## General task 1
 Create some profiles, subscribe to YouTube, Upload CV, write an Article
-Links are in the task, Zuri General Task 1.txt
+Solution: Zuri General Task 1.txt

 ## Backend Javascript task 1
 Create a simple Node server and serve a plain text response of your choice,